Installing Confluence Data Center

 Copying the local home directory ensures the Confluence search index, the database and cluster configuration, and any other settings are copied to node 2.

 Configure your load balancer for Confluence.
 You can use the load balancer of your choice, but it needs to support session affinity and WebSockets.

 You can verify that your load balancer is sending requests correctly to your existing Confluence server by accessing Confluence through the load balancer and creating a page, then checking that this page can be viewed/edited by another machine through the load balancer.

-You must only start Confluence one server at a time.
+You must only start Confluence one node at a time.
 The first node must be up and available before starting the next one.

 - Start Confluence on node 1